-There are many ways that chickens bring their owners joy.
+There are many ways that chickens bring their owners’ joy.
 One of those ways could be their great love for food.
-It’s fun to see them go crazy for treats, and it’s astonishing to see them demolish it within minutes!
+It’s fun to see them go crazy for treats, and it’s astonishing to see them demolish them within minutes!

 Chickens are great lovers of food.
 With that, rarely do they say no to it.
-As most handlers already know, this is both a problem and not a problem.
-It is not a problem because they would most likely eat anything you throw at them.
+As most handlers already know, this can be both a benefit and a challenge.
+It is not a problem because they would likely eat anything you throw at them.
 The problem is, they can’t eat everything.

 Well, you don’t have to worry!
 We will be examining cherries for today.